EmixamPP/linux-enable-ir-emitter/README.md

 `linux-enable-ir-emitter` can automatically generate a lightweight driver (located in user space) for almost any (UVC) infrared emitter.

-This tool was created to use [Howdy](https://github.com/boltgolt/howdy), a Windows Hello for linux.

 ## Installation
 Directly refer to the manual buid [section](#manual-build) if your boot service manager is not Systemd but OpenRC.
 Stay here if you don't know.
 We support ARM architectures, just download the `aarch64` variant.